SparkPost/support-docs/articles/tech-resources/a-b-testing-sparkpost.md

 * The assignment of individual recipients to specific template variants is randomized.
 You can see which recipient received which template variant in webhook events.
 * Templates **must be published** to be used in A/B testing.
 You cannot use draft templates.
 * The published templates you are testing with **must have engagement tracking turned on.**
-* Reporting by individual tests is available through both the [Message Events API](http://developers.sparkpost.com/api/message-events.html#message-events-message-events-get) (individual message events) and the [Metrics API](https://developers.sparkpost.com/api/metrics.html#metrics-deliverability-metrics-by-template-get) (aggregate statistics).
+* Reporting by individual tests is available through both the [Events API](https://developers.sparkpost.com/api/events/) (individual message events) and the [Metrics API](https://developers.sparkpost.com/api/metrics.html#metrics-deliverability-metrics-by-template-get) (aggregate statistics).
   * For the Message Events API, you must filter by template ID to pull individual recipient data.
   * To pull aggregate statistics by template performance, use the deliverability metrics by template as described in the metrics API link immediately above, or filter by template in the UI reporting.